foxfire667/ChartingHub/README.md

 This section is dedicated to listing resources for getting feedback from other charters and/or playtests from players.

 This sheet has a list of charters who are happy to give feedback if contacted, along with their charting style, contact details, and past releases.
-It's an excellent place to find people to get feedback from, it also has a second page for playtesters who have happily added their name to playtest files you contact them about.
+It's an excellent place to find people to get feedback from, it also has a second page for playtesters who have added their name to playtest files you contact them about.

 - [Charter feedback spreadsheet](https://docs.google.com/spreadsheets/d/1LYgXm9m_QFd2sLkHvZoZ4X6TcOG_sTw1nxviJLegNIk/edit?usp=sharing)